Skip to content

 Overall, Finasteride shows its effectiveness by directly locating and preventing the hormones that cause baldness.

 When you take the 1 mg dose of oral Finasteride daily, each day you consume the medication, Finasteride prevents the hormone DHT from being produced until the next morning.
 With every day that passes, your hairs continue avoiding the DHT hormone.
-And since no factors are causing your hair to regress, they continue to grow at their normal state.
+And since no factors are causing your hair to regress, it continues to grow at its normal state.

-But since its process includes interacting with the primary male sex hormone, Testosterone, there are speculations and questions from patients regarding its sexual side effects.
+However, since its process includes interacting with the primary male sex hormone, testosterone, there are speculations and questions from patients regarding its sexual side effects.

 No need to worry.
 I am here to clear out these exact questions from your mind: